-When serving your feet must not touch the baseline or any part of the court before the ball has been struck.
+When serving in a match, your feet must not touch the baseline or any part of the court before the ball has been struck.
 Also, your feet must not cross an imaginary extension of the centre mark.

 The most common footfault occurs when you tread on the baseline with your front foot before hitting the serve.

 Players who have reached a competitive standard of play and enter an official tournament will encounter the tournament referee.
 It is also possible they may play a match that is umpired.
 The duty of the referee is to run the tournament.